GytisMas/octree-algorithm-modified/README.md

-A modified version the octree algorithm
+A modified version of the octree algorithm.